Does Solar Panel Work at Night? Here’s What Really Happens

 • Net metering

-In fact, most solar systems are designed to shut down at night, as the power generated
+In fact, most solar systems are designed to shut down at night, as the power generated isn’t sufficient to be useful or stored efficiently.

-So, moonlight won’t keep your appliances running—but your battery storage or connection
+So, moonlight won’t keep your appliances running—but your battery storage or connection to the grid will.

 Myths vs. Facts: Can Solar Panels Power Homes 24/7?